BabylonJS/Documentation/content/start/chap2/chap2intro.md

 ---
-title: Getting Started - Chapter 2 - Build A Village
+title: Introduction - Chapter 2 - Build A Village
 image:
 description: Continue your Babylon.js learning journey with Chapter 2, diving into materials, textures, sounds and more.
 keywords: getting started, start, chapter 2